 - A regular schedule, i.e. every Thursday, for issuing checks allows for efficiencies in the business office and helps control the work associated with paying bills.

-v Petty cash should not be used to pay vendors, contractors, or employee.
+- Petty cash should not be used to pay vendors, contractors, or employees.

 - If a manual check is used, i.e. an authorized check signer takes a check to a retail store; the receipt should be promptly taken to the bookkeeper so the transaction can be reported.

-- Prints the checks in ConnectNow Ledger & Payables on 3 part check
+- Prints the checks in ParishSOFT Ledger & Payables on 3 part check

 - Staples church copy of stub of a 3-part check to associated bill and gives to Treasurer/Pastor